Dental Implants Rocky Hill

 Does it hurt to receive dental implants?

 Not at all!
-Just like any oral surgery, you’ll receive local anesthetic to numb your mouth and area where the implant will be placed.
+Just like any oral surgery, you’ll receive a local anesthetic to numb your mouth and the area where the implant will be placed.
 This way, you should not feel anything during the actual procedure.
 With that said, it’s normal to experience some oral swelling.
 This is an incredibly common occurrence for those who have recently completed dental surgery.
 Our team will go over the aftercare steps you need to take to ensure your implants heal properly.

 Are dental implants safe?